elixir-lang/elixir-lang.github.com/_posts/2022-10-05-my-future-with-elixir-set-theoretic-types.markdown

 At such occasions, it may be tempting to try to predict how Elixir will look in 10 years from now.
 However, I believe that would be a futile effort, because, 10 years ago, I would never have guessed Elixir would have gone [beyond excelling at web development](https://phoenixframework.org/), but also into domains such as [embedded software](https://www.nerves-project.org/) and making inroads into machine learning and data analysis with projects such as [Nx (Numerical Elixir)](https://github.com/elixir-nx/nx), [Explorer](https://github.com/elixir-nx/explorer), [Axon](https://github.com/elixir-nx/axon) and [Livebook](https://livebook.dev/).
 Elixir was designed to be extensible and how it will be extended has always been a community effort.

-For these reasons, I choose to focus on *My Future with Elixir*.
+For these reasons, I choose to focus on *My Future* with Elixir.
 Those are the projects I am personally excited about and working on alongside other community members.
 The topic of today's article is type systems, as discussed in my ElixirConf EU presentation in May 2022.

 ## The elephant in the room: types